ckc2007/DailyCalm/README.md

 ## Usage

-To start, a new user will use the signup form to create a new profile - once the new user is registered, they will be taken to the homepage where a menu of self care ideas and activities are presented - choose any activities you would like to remind yourself to do, and these "calms" will be added to your profile page  - view and edit your "calms" at any time - when you want to begin your new self-care routine, just go to the Play page, where you will be presented with your activities - hit "+" if you complete an activity or "next" to skip to the next activity - your activities will cycle through on a timer
+To start, a new user will use the signup form to create a new profile .
+- Once the new user is registered, they will be taken to the homepage where a menu of self care ideas and activities are presented.
+- Choose any activities you would like to remind yourself to do, and these "calms" will be added to your profile page.
+- View and edit your "calms" at any time.
+- When you want to begin your new self-care routine, just go to the Play page, where you will be presented with your activities.
+- Hit "+" if you complete an activity or "next" to skip to the next activity.
+- Your activities will cycle through on a timer.
+- Achieve your self care goals each day!

 ## Screenshot / Video